barrulus/log-vector/README.md

-# Code Retrieval System
+# Log File Analysis System

-A powerful semantic search system for codebases that enables natural language queries over your code repositories using vector embeddings and local LLM integration.
+A powerful semantic search system for log files that enables natural language queries over your logs using vector embeddings and local LLM integration.

 ## Features